 - Director: Ron Howard

-- Where to Watch: Stream with subscription on Disney Plus, buy or rent on Amazon Video, YouTube, or Apple TV
+- Where to Watch: Stream with subscription on Amazon Prime, buy or rent with Amazon Video, YouTube, or Apple TV

 Apollo 13 is one of those eminently respectable docudramas that recreates actual historical events in meticulous detail, to the point that one wonders why we aren’t just watching a documentary.
 Which is not to say that documentaries tell the unfiltered truth, but more that if there are actual recordings of something I’d rather watch those than a movie that doesn’t bring some other perspective.
 Certainly this is more me complaining about the fact that this subgenre, especially in more recent years, seems to have been anointed the most prestigious of all subgenre, than me complaining about Apollo 13 specifically.
 As a movie, it has settled into the sweet spot somewhere between the more crowdpleasing end of Oscar-bait dramas and the more prestigious end of TNT afternoon movies for dads.
 Back when TNT occasionally ran movies and not just 70,000 NCIS reruns in a row or whatever so that my mother-in-law never has to change the channel.